miyako/4d-topic-enable-data-change-tracking/README.md

 $__deletedrecords:=$ds.__DeletedRecords.all()
 ```

+> this time it is not necessary to restart the REST client because the change is applied on the server side. only the REST server needs to be restarted.

 ## permissions, privileges, roles

 * **permission** is the authority to perform specific actions on specific resources. basic CRUD actions (create, read, update, drop) each require specific permissions. there are 2 types of permissions (execute, promote) for code execution. there used to be a 7th type of permission (describe) for reading only the catalog information but this was deprecated in 20 R7.